Frequently Asked Questions

 If we have FERPA Authorization to Release Student Information form on file through the Registrar’s office, Bursar’s office and/or Financial Aid, why won’t that apply to study abroad?

-How does my student get credits approved?
+How do students get credits approved?

-Does my student need a visa to study abroad?
+Do all students need a visa to study abroad?

 KU Study Abroad students are required to be enrolled at KU while they study abroad.
 For students that are on programs that involve KU courses taught abroad they will have KU tuition posted on their Enroll & Pay account after students enroll in study abroad courses.
 KU tuition is always calculated at instate resident rates and students will be billed at either the standard tuition rate or compact tuition rate depending on when they first attended KU.
 For programs where students will be enrolling directly into a foreign institution they will also be required to enroll at KU in placeholder enrollment.
 This placeholder enrolled is called FRSP (Foreign Study Program) and generates a $40 enrollment fee on students Enroll & Pay account.
 These students may also see onsite/exchange tuition posted on their Enroll & Pay account depending on the type of study abroad program.
 To see what is included in the study abroad program fee or to see what kind of tuition the student will be paying, please review the Program Cost on the online program pages.